nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `DeleteTodoFeature` deletes the specified `InternshipTodo` entry respective to the INDEX stated in the command.
 The execution of `DeleteTodoCommand` is similar to `DeleteCommand`.
 However, cacheList is not available for `InternshipTodo` so this operation is irreversible.

-The execution process of `delete_todo` is demonstrated by the activity diagram below.
+The execution process of `delete_todo` is demonstrated by the activity diagram below.<br/>
 ![DeleteTodoActivityDiagram](images/DeleteTodoActivityDiagram.png)